Editorial Policy

 How PassportFactory researches, reviews, and corrects content

-This page explains how we approach sourcing, updates, AI-assisted workflows, corrections, and editorial independence.
+This page explains how we approach sourcing, verification, updates, corrections, and editorial independence.

 1. Scope